foundry-rs/book/src/config/hardhat.md

 Hardhat by default expects libraries to be installed in `node_modules`, the default folder for all NodeJS dependencies.
 Foundry expects them to be in `lib`.
 Of course [we can configure Foundry](../reference/config/overview.md) but not easily to the directory structure of `node_modules`.

 For this reason, the recommended setup is to use [hardhat-foundry](https://www.npmjs.com/package/@nomicfoundation/hardhat-foundry).
-When Hardhat-foundry is installed and used correctly, Hardhat will use the same contracts directory that is used by Foundry, and it will be able to use dependencies installed with forge install.
+When hardhat-foundry is installed and used correctly, Hardhat will use the same contracts directory that is used by Foundry, and it will be able to use dependencies installed with forge install.

 In this article we will cover both scenarios: